What is CGNAT and Which One is Best for My Network?

 Thankfully, the Internet Engineering Task Force (IETF) realized this problem and developed IPv6.
 This new Internet Protocol was supposed to solve the growing shortage of IP addresses by creating a replacement for IPv4.

 Unfortunately, IPv6 isn't backward compatible with IPv4.
-And migrating to IPv6 is both complex and costly.
+And migrating to IPv6 is not just complex, but also a costly endeavor.
 Updating all servers, routers, and other equipment to IPv6 is overwhelming and expensive.
-As a result, migrating to IPv6 isn't practical for many broadband service providers.
+As a result, migrating to IPv6 isn't practical for many broadband service providers, presenting a significant challenge.

-Compounding this problem is the goal of governments and service providers worldwide to provide internet access for all.
-As a result, broadband providers will need to continually buy additional IPv4 addresses to keep up with new subscribers.
-Or find an alternative solution.
+Compounding this problem is the goal of governments and service worldwide to provide internet access for all.
+As a result, broadband providers are faced with the daunting task of continually buying additional IPv4 addresses to keep up with new subscribers being added, a financial burden that isn't sustainable in the long run.

 Carrier Grade NAT